EmployeeIssues.comU.S. Employee Rights in Plain English

 Energy Employees Occupational Illness Compensation Program Act (EEOICPA)

-Provides compensation and medical benefits to current or former civilian employees who worked at certain government or privately owned facilities, where atomic weapons were produced or tested.
+Provides compensation and medical benefits to current or former civilian employees who worked at certain Department of Energy (DOE) or privately-owned facilities, where atomic weapons were produced or tested.

 Employee Polygraph Protection Act of 1988